💡

 Customise how the plugin reacts to events, gcode commands, or your own host @ commands

-This feature took more effort than most to develop, if you've enjoyed using it please consider supporting development of the plugin.
+This feature took more effort than most to develop, if you've enjoyed using it please consider

 Custom @ commands